ga4gh/data-security/STI/STI_v4.0.md

 4.  *Data Consumers* – individuals and software clients that use data and application services available to the GA4GH community.

-*Global Alliance* – a collaborative community of individuals and organizations that collectively provide foundational policy, technology standards, leadership, and sustainment to enable the ethical and productive processing and use of genomic and health-related data.
+*Global Alliance of Genomics and Health* – a collaborative community of individuals and organizations that collectively provide foundational policy, technology standards, leadership, and sustainment to enable the ethical and productive processing and use of genomic and health-related data.